Oumaima-Boumlik/Movie-Recommendation-System-with-Sentiment-Analysis/README.md

 ## Project Description:
-- A Content Based Recommender System: Recommends movies similar to the movie user likes and provide further details on the choosen film.
+-A Content-Based Recommender System: Recommends movies similar to the movie user likes and provide further details on the chosen film.

-- Sentiments Analysis: Based on the users comments & reviews scrapped from the IMDB site using beautifulsoup4.
+-Sentiments Analysis: Based on the user's comments & reviews scrapped from the IMDB site using beautifulsoup4.

 *NB* : The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB(https://www.themoviedb.org/documentation/api), and using the IMDB id of the movie in the API.